Poland: EU solidarity on migrants, tough love on rule of law

 The collapse of Afghanistan could also be "used as the next stage of the migration crisis" by Russia, he said.

-"Any discussions with Belarus shall be coordinated with frontline countries - Latvia, Lithuania and Poland - to prevent from partial solutions that won't lead to substantial improvement of the situation," Lithuanian prime Ingrida Šimonytė minister also said.
+"Any discussions with Belarus shall be coordinated with frontline countries - Latvia, Lithuania, and Poland - to prevent from partial solutions that won't lead to substantial improvement," Lithuanian prime Ingrida Šimonytė minister also said.

-She spoke after German chancellor Angela Merkel phoned Belarus president Alexander Lukashenko twice last week, ruffling feathers in Eastern Europe.
+She spoke after German chancellor Angela Merkel phoned Belarus president Alexander Lukashenko twice last week, ruffling feathers in eastern Europe.

-EU Commission and EU foreign service officials were also in contact with Minsk for "technical discussions" on the crisis, amid rumours of a planned meeting in Vienna, Šimonytė noted.
+EU Commission and EU foreign service officials were also in contact with Minsk for "technical discussions" on the crisis, Šimonytė noted.

-The number of illegal crossing attempts to Poland fell over the weekend, but groups of 100 to 200 people at a time were still trying to break through in isolated incidents, the Polish border guard said.
+The number of irregular crossing attempts to Poland fell over the weekend, but groups of 100 to 200 people at a time were still trying to break through in isolated incidents, the Polish border guard said.

 "The foreigners were aggressive - they threw stones, firecrackers, and used teargas," it said on Saturday.

 "No, this political crisis is not coming to an end.
-Belarus is still interested in escalating and continuing operations against Poland," Stanislaw Zaryn, a spokesman for Poland's security services, also said.
+Belarus is still interested in escalating and continuing operations against Poland," Stanisław Żaryn, a spokesman for Poland's security services, also said.

-"We remain vigilant and stand ready to further help our allies," Nato secretary general Jens Stoltenberg noted, with at least 100 British military engineers and 100 Estonian troops going to Poland to help.
+"We remain vigilant and stand ready to further help our allies," Nato secretary general Jens Stoltenberg noted, with at least 100 British military engineers and 100 Estonian troops going to the Polish border.

-For his part, Lukashenko admitted his armed forces had helped migrants to come to the border in an interview with the BBC.
+For his part, Lukashenko admitted his armed forces had helped migrants to come in an interview with the BBC.

 "They're not coming to my country, they're going to yours," he said.